rudidude86/gura-lang.github.io/documents/String-and-Binary.md

 ## {{ page.chapter }}.1.
 Overview

-A string is a sequence of character codes in UTF-8 format and is represented by `string` class that has a variety of methods on such data.
+A string is a sequence of character codes in UTF-8 format and is represented by `string` class.

-Class `string` is a primitive one that means there's no operation that could modify the content of `string` instances.
+Class `string` is a primitive type, which means there's no operation that could modify the content of `string` instances.
 This leads to the following principles:

 * It's not allowed to edit each character in a string content through index access.